Quetext

 To create a basic works-cited-list entry for a movie, list the title of the movie.
 Then in the Contributor element, list the name of the director.
 Next, in the Publisher element, provide the name of the company that produced the movie, followed by the release date.
 You might include other elements, such as additional contributors if they are ...

-8. How to Cite a Movie: MLA, APA, and Chicago Style
+13. How to Cite a Play in MLA Style

 For example, " The Chorus [Les Choristes] .".
 2. Record the director next.
 After you've cited the title, type "Dir." to abbreviate "director.".
 Then add the name of the director, listing their first name first and last name second.
 Put periods after "Dir" and the director's full name.

-15. How to Cite a Movie in an Essay
+15. 5 Ways to Quote and Cite a Play in an Essay Using MLA Format

 Treat such dialogue as you would treat any quoted material: use quotation marks to distinguish the quoted material from your prose, but retain the published formatting within the quotation—for example: Saramago's personification of death signs her name in lowercase letters, a detail that does not escape the prime minister and the cabinet ...

-Joseph_Furguson • 1 yr. ago.
 You quote the movie itself.
 Mention the movie's name in italics the first time.
 In the parenthesis, you mention the time stamp it appears in the movie.
-According to Star Trek II: the Wrath of Kahn, "The needs of the many outweigh the needs of the few" (29:45-31:18) If you go with the quote itself, you include the ...
+According to Star Trek II: the Wrath of Kahn, "The needs of the many outweigh the needs of the few" (29:45-31:18) If you go with the quote itself, you include the main title of the movie.